Navigating Cancer

 Series A in 2004

 Gluecode Software is an open source application infrastructure company based in El Segundo, California, founded in 2000.
-The company specializes in providing software and support services that facilitate the development and delivery of distributed enterprise applications.
-Its flagship product, Gluecode JOE Standard Edition, is a comprehensive Java application platform that includes an application server, JSP and servlet container, portal framework, and database management system.
-By utilizing a managed open source model, Gluecode Software ensures enterprise readiness through source code access, technical support, and service-level agreements, streamlining the application development process for businesses.
+It specializes in providing software and support services designed to facilitate the development and delivery of distributed enterprise applications.
+The company's flagship product, Gluecode JOE Standard Edition, is a comprehensive Java application platform that integrates an application server, JSP and servlet container, portal framework, and database management system.
+By utilizing a managed open source model, Gluecode Software ensures enterprise readiness, offering clients access to source code, source-level technical support, and service-level agreements.
+This approach simplifies the application development process while providing essential integration and certification support.

 Archcom Delaware Holding